372groupproject/milestones-team28-levimoore-tadiparti/code/README.txt

 MasterMind.ex:
 This file is a Mastermind game.
 In this game, the computer chooses 4 out of the 6 colors.
 The player's job is then to guess the colors that the computer has chosen in the proper order.
-After each guess by the player, if the player's guess is not correct, the computer will give two numbers as feedback.
-The first number is how many colors are the proper color and in the proper position.
-The second number is how many colors are the proper color, but not in the correct position.
+After each guess by the player, if the player's guess is not correct, the computer will give one number as feedback.
+The number represents how many where the right color and right position.

-The game ends when the color string is correct -- and the player wins -- or they give 10 incorrect guesses -- and they lose.
+The game ends when the color string is correct -- and the player wins -- or they give 10 incorrect guesses -- and lose.

 To run program follow steps 1-3 starting at line 6:
 4) Enter c("MasterMind.ex")
-5) Enter MasterMind.start(guess) - where guess is an array of chars with the length of four.
+5) Enter MasterMind.start()
+6) The program will prompt you for a guess at this poingt and should be in the following form: char char char char
+   Example: r r r r
+7) Have fun and go until you're a winner or lose
-6) Done
+8) Done